googlefonts/how-to-hint-variable-fonts/README.md

 This example window setup _(OpenSans Variable font)_ shows the main windows (1-4) needed to view and edit the hinting, proof the results, and see the visual representation of the hinting (1 & 2), as well as the hinting code associated with each glyph.
 (3 & 4).
 Display Options (5) will not appear during the workflow when set.

-**NOTE:** _Refer also to the extensive Help file in VTT for additional information on setup, proofing, Hinting basics, Autohinting, Variable fonts, and more._
+**NOTE:** _Refer also to the extensive Help file in VTT for additional information on setup, proofing, Hinting basics, Hinting tools, Autohinting, Variable fonts, and more._

 **(1) Main Window _(View > Main View or `ctrl + 1`)_**